International Division Grants Program

 Provide the name, title, and contact information (including e-mail and phone numbers) for each of two references willing to be contacted by us regarding you and your project.
 One of these references must be your department chair or advisor.

-- Page Two: Description of Proposal
+- Pages 2-3: Description of Proposal

 Please send material ONLY as an attached file in Microsoft Word format (.doc), rich text format (.rtf), or portable document format (.pdf).
 This makes it easier for circulation to our reviewers.
 Please submit only one proposal.